 What are the sacrifices and costs you pay to try and achieve an attractive body?

 Remember, that it is so detrimental to your mental and physical health.
 And guess what?
-Who wins from this battle?
-The brands, the magazines and the pharmaceutical industries.
+Who wins this battle?
+The brands, the magazines, and the pharmaceutical industries.
 And who loses?
 We lose.